RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 If you spent enough on your audio interface and you don't have to worry about this, but most people running the issue that they cannot play audio through multiple applications at once when using an ASIO application.

-That is because many drivers are not what is called "multiclient".
+That is because many drivers are not what is called "multi-client".
 That means that the driver is not great in a way that allows multiple applications to access it.

 This is _never_ an issue in macOS.
+Also not an issue with Linux as long as you're using a common setup.

+Can you name those 4 albums or artists on the bottom that have visible covers?

 ## Robustness